Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 The relative size is important for depth perception.
 For example, if two objects keep the same size, the closest object will be noticed first because it is judged more significant for being near.
 This can occur for both:

-Absolute size is also termed actual size, which also helps to observe depth perception.
-We will see a smaller object farther away (if we thought it would be familiar) than a larger object.
+Total size is also called actual size, which helps observe depth perception.
+For example, we will see a smaller object farther away (if we thought it would be familiar) than a larger object.

-There are also various monocular which makes the perceptional difference; some of them are:
+There is also various monocular that makes the perceptional difference; some of them are:

 Without interposition psychology, we could not think or function.
 Our cognitions could not work.